Mallioch/MyDictionary/README.md

 	* When you first get there, nothing should appear below the search box.
 	* If you search and find something, it should show
 	* If you search and find nothing, you should show the existing message: "No entries found matching the criteria."

+The dictionary for this project came from https://github.com/sujithps/Dictionary.